eric-b/LocalSmtpRelay/README.md

 ### Clone repository and setup docker-compose

 Strictly speaking, you do not need to clone this entire repository.
-You'll just need (from directory */src/LocalSmtp*):
+You'll just need:

-- docker-compose-example.yml
+- /src/docker-compose-example.yml
 - /var/appsettings.json

 **So you can clone this repository or just download aforementioned files.**